 In footballing terms, the first season, with Frank Rijkaard as manager, saw the incorporation of the Brazilian international Ronaldinho, who raised enormous expectations.
 The team improved match by match and finished as runners up in the league.
 The following season, 2004-2005, featured the signings of Eto’o and Deco, key elements in winning the league title for the first time in six years.
 The expectations raised by that team were confirmed the following season when, as well as renewing their league title, they also won the Champions League in Paris against Arsenal, the second European Cup in the Club’s history.

-Despite such a successful record, which made the president extremely popular, the law courts ruled that the first ten days of his mandate, from 20th to 30th June 2003, were equivalent to a whole season, which forced the Board to call elections in September 2006, at a moment of maximum popularity having achieved two league titles and the Champions League.
+Despite such a successful record, which made the president extremely popular, the law courts ruled that the first eight days of his mandate, from 22 to 30 June 2003, were equivalent to a whole season, which forced the Board to call elections in September 2006, at a moment of maximum popularity having achieved two league titles and the Champions League.
 Laporta stood for re-election and received the signatures of 8,994 members backing his candidacy.
 He was the only candidate to reach the minimum number and was therefore automatically re-elected.

-In the 2007-08 season, the Club celebrated the 50th anniversary of the Camp Nou and set up an international competition for the remodelling of the stadium.
-This was won by the British architect Norman Foster.
+In the 2007-08 season, the Club celebrated the 50th anniversary of the Camp Nou and set up an international competition for the remodeling of the stadium.
+This was won by the British architect Norman Foster, although the project never came to fruition in light of the technical and urban zoning issues that came up.
 At the same time the Club was one of the promoters of the European Clubs Association (ECA), presided by Karl-Heinz Rummenigge, and of which Joan Laporta became vice-president.
 Meanwhile, the season was more disappointing than the previous one and it was soon clear that the team wasn’t working as it should.
 Rijkaard’s time had come to an end.
 Reluctantly, Laporta had to sack him.
 Ronaldinho, the player who had symbolized the return of hope in 2003, also left.

 In June 2008, Josep Guardiola was appointed first team manager.
-The year before he had taken over the reserve side, Barcelona B, when they were on the verge of promotion to Second Division B. However, the season was ending in a mood of disappointment and a group of members put forward a vote of censure against the Board of Directors.
-They obtained enough support to force the vote on 6th July 2008.
+The year before he had taken over the reserve side, Barcelona B, which would go on to achieve promotion to Spain’s Second Division B. However, for the first team the season was ending in a mood of disappointment and a group of members put forward a vote of censure against the Board of Directors.
+They obtained enough support to force the vote on July 6 2008.
 39,389 members voted and 60.6% voted in favour of the vote of censure, a figure below that of 66.6% required by the statutes to force the resignation of the president.
 After this result, eight directors left the Board but president Laporta replaced them and continued in office and was ratified by the representative assembly in August.

 After this complex interlude, the most brilliant season in the history of the club began.
-The football first team achieved success in every competition in which they took part, with some memorable matches such as the 2-6 win in the Santiago Bernabeu.
-The team won the Kings Cup, then the league and finally the Champions League against Manchester United in Rome, the third European Cup in the Club’s history.
-At the beginning of the next season, this list of titles was extended to include the Spanish Super Cup, the European Super Cup and the World Club Cup, making this Barca the team of the Six Cups.
-The World Club Cup won in Abu Dhabi against Estudiantes de la Plata (2-1) was the only competition never won before by the Club.
+The football first team achieved success in every competition in which they took part, with some memorable matches such as the 2-6 win in the Santiago Bernabéu.
+The team won the Copa del Rey, then the league and finally the Champions League against Manchester United in Rome, the third in the Club’s history.
+At the beginning of the next season, this list of titles was extended to include the Spanish Super Cup, the European Super Cup and the FIFA Club World Cup, making this Barça the team of the Six Cups.
+The Club World Cup won in Abu Dhabi against Estudiantes de la Plata (2-1) was the only competition never won before by the Club.
 President Laporta was then able to round off his mandate with another league title in the 2009-10 season.

-In short, in Joan Laporta’s seven years as president, the football team won the World Club Cup, two European Cups, the European Super Cup, four league titles, the Kings Cup, three Spanish Super Cups and three Copes Catalunya.
+In short, in Joan Laporta’s seven years as president, the football team won the World Club Cup, two European Cups, the European Super Cup, four league titles, the Copa del Rey, three Spanish Super Cups and three Copes Catalunya.
 In the economic and social areas, the figures speak for themselves.
-The annual budget increased from 170 to 445,5 million euros and the membership rose from 106,135 to 173,701.
+The annual budget increased from 170 to 405 million euros and the membership rose from 106,135 to 173,701.